 Applying for a Graduate Assistantship

-Thank you for your interest in applying for a graduate assistantship in the College of Education and Public Service!
-Please note: The College is no longer accepting applications for 2013-14 academic year assistantships.
-(See also, "Additional Opportunities" below.)
+Thank you for your interest in applying for a graduate assistantship in the College of Education!
+The College is currently accepting graduate assistantship applications for the 2015-2016 academic year.

-All graduate students, including prospective and current graduate assistants, must submit an application each year they wish to be considered for a graduate assistantship appointment or reappointment in CEPS.
-Students must be fully accepted to a graduate degree program in the College of Education and Public Service (i.e., not a joint or dual degree with another college/school at the University) in order to be awarded an assistantship.
+All graduate students, including prospective and current graduate assistants, must submit an application each year they wish to be considered for a graduate assistantship appointment or reappointment.

 Qualifications of Graduate Assistants